 Power can be measured in two ways.
-The Asia Power Index distinguishes between resource-based determinants of power — in other words, what countries have — and influence-based determinants of power — what countries do with what they have.
+The Asia Power Index distinguishes between resource-based determinants of power and influence-based determinants of power.

-The first four measures of the Index — economic capability, military capability, resilience and future resources — are prerequisite resources and capabilities for exercising power.
+The first four measures of the Index — economic capability, military capability, resilience and future resources — are requisite factors in the exercise of power.

 The next four measures — economic relationships, defence networks, diplomatic influence and cultural influence — assess levels of regional influence, lending the Index its geographical focus.

-The Power Gap provides a secondary analysis to the Index based on the interplay between resources and influence.
+The Power Gap provides a secondary analysis to the Index based on the interplay between resources (what countries have) and influence (what countries do with what they have).
 Countries can be overperformers or underperformers, irrespective of where they place in the comprehensive power rankings.

 Countries with outsized influence in Asia relative to their resources have a positive Power Gap.
 Conversely, countries that exert undersized influence relative to their resources register a negative Power Gap.